Photo credit: Unique Electric Solutions

 1) Repowered School Buses Cost Less than New Electric School Buses

-Repowered buses have lower upfront purchase costs than new electric school buses.
-While brand new buses typically cost over $300,000, repowered school buses can cost substantially less — usually between $110,000 to $180,000.
-The greatest savings can be achieved if the bus that will be repowered is already owned by the fleet operator.
+Repowered buses have lower upfront purchase prices than new electric school buses.
+While brand new buses typically cost over $300,000, repowered school buses can cost substantially less — usually between $110,000 to $180,000 (excluding a used bus purchase).
+The bus to be repowered can be sourced from within a fleet, or a used bus can be purchased.
+Depending on the approach, this can impact the upfront price of repowering.

-Like all electric vehicles, repowered buses have lower maintenance costs than those with internal combustion engines.
+Like all electric vehicles, repowered buses can be expected to have lower maintenance costs than those with internal combustion engines.
 Similarly, the costs of charging infrastructure are equivalent to what is needed for new electric school buses.
-Repowers may also qualify for certain state government incentive programs, but for school districts with limited or no grant funding, repowers can offer a lower cost solution than the purchase of a new electric school bus.
+Repowers may also qualify for certain state government incentive programs, and for school districts with limited or no grant funding, repowers can offer a lower price solution than the purchase of a new electric school bus.

 2) Incentive Programs Can Help Fund Repowers